the website work better, as well as to provide information on how

 In larger areas we divide the grass cutting routes into zones which mean some streets / roads fall on different days.
 For example Loughborough takes 15 days and is split into different zones.
 This applies to other large areas such as Melton Mowbray, Coalville, Market Harborough which each take up to 5 days and Oadby & Wigston takes almost 10 days.
 So when you notice other nearby verges have been cut your verge is likely to be cut soon.

 Grass cutting is very dependent on the weather.
 In the same way that you would struggle to cut your lawn whilst it is raining, long wet grass can clog up the blades in our tractors and mowers.
 Long grass also tends to flatten a little when it's wet, so it's more difficult for the cutting heads to cut the grass to a consistent height.
 As the weather improves so will the quality of cut.

-The A5 / A46 / A42 / A453 / A52 / A50 (J24 towards Stoke) / A14 / M1 / M69 / M42 and M6 are the responsibility of Highways England.
+The A5 / A46 / A42 / A453 / A52 / A50 (J24 towards Stoke) / A14 / M1 / M69 / M42 and M6 are the responsibility of National Highways.
 You can report a grass issue to them by calling 0300 123 5000.

 Rural grass cutting

 Where as an urban area is classified anything within a 30 mph zone (or less) in towns and villages, a rural area would be anything that falls outside of this definition – these are the roads that link towns and villages.